 Check your portfolio is balanced

-Take a look at our newest investment ideas
+Take a look at our investment ideas

-If you are looking to invest new money or to rebalance your portfolio, and are looking for some inspiration, our Direct Investment Service Preferred List our curated list of investments for new investment in their respective sectors.
-We aim to provide a variety of investment styles on the list so there should always be something with the potential to outperform.
+If you are looking to invest new money or to rebalance your portfolio, and are looking for some inspiration, our Preferred Fund List offers a selection of ideas for new investment covering the major sectors.
+You can filter by active or passive investment type, or sector, and find options for responsible investing.

-Be an ISA or pension early bird
+Be an ISA early bird

 While many people leave their ISA contributions until the end of the tax year, it is often better to use the allowance early.
 That way your chosen investments are sheltered from tax immediately and have longer to produce income and growth – though it is also possible it could work against you should they fall in value over the course of the tax year.

-For the 2021/22 tax year the ISA allowance is £20,000, but don’t worry if you don’t have this large lump sum to invest right away.
+For the 2022/23 tax year the ISA allowance is £20,000, but don’t worry if you don’t have this large lump sum to invest right away.
 With Charles Stanley you can contribute smaller amounts to our Stocks and Shares ISA as and when you like, or set up regular savings from your bank account.
 This can also be a way of helping counter the market ups and downs, as well as take some of the stress out of investing because you are putting money in at different levels.
 It can even turn market volatility to your advantage as you ‘average down’ if prices fall further in the shorter term.